stpf99/Hackintosh-qiyida-x99-h5/README.md

 //?
 1st try only Fastboot enabled

-                                                                  and if installer is not started then try also:
+nd if installer is not started then try also:

 SATA Mode	AHCI